 The lodge’s support of Malagasy arts runs deep, too—from the local art on the walls to the women’s craft group that comes to show their wares.
 Tsara Komba is especially committed to the wood-carving traditions of the Zafimaniry people in the Madagascan highlands, an art form recognized by UNESCO.
 Funds raised by the lodge’s charity work have helped spread awareness of this art form in addition to repairing historic wooden architecture in a Zafimaniry village.

-When you reserve your space through National Geographic Unique Lodges of the World, you’ll have the exclusive opportunity to learn about Tsara Komba’s nonprofit Des Villages et Des Hommes and see its projects firsthand.
+Each of our lodges has created a special complimentary experience offered exclusively to guest who visit through a National Geographic Expedition.
+At Tsara Komba Luxury Beach & Forest Lodge, National Geographic guests have the opportunity to learn about the lodge’s nonprofit, Des Villages et Des Hommes, and see its projects firsthand.
 Join the management staff for a visit to the nearby village, where you’ll meet the chief, visit some of the restored houses, and learn about everyday life.
 Then return to the lodge for a local rum tasting.
 Learn how the rum is made in this region, and sample some of the spirit's different flavors.